deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 She met his gaze with a cocky smile, draping her arms over his shoulders.
 "Got something in mind, Etsicitty?"

-He glanced up and down the quarters deck to make sure that they were alone then leaned in and murmured "I know my ABCs…"
+He glanced up and down the quarters deck to make sure that they were alone then leaned in and murmured "I know my ABCs..."

 She laughed, but bit her lip and took another good look at him.
 "Mister *'Six Years Alone*' knows that trick, huh?"

 Julian's confidence stalled and entered a tailspin.
-"Well, uh… I know *of* it…"
+"Well, uh...
+I know *of* it..."

 Allison giggled, but her lip-bite intensified.
 She checked up and down the deck herself, and then grabbed his belt buckle and pulled him into her room.